 These days, the marketing world is largely digital.
-But when done right, direct mail marketing can work with your other channels and make your business stand out.
+But when done right, direct mail marketing can work with your other channels and make your business stand out and help build customer relationships.

 Direct mail marketing is any physical correspondence you send to customers in the hopes of getting them to patronize your business.